top of page

 Brief notes:

-Un ollo de vidro (A glass eye) takes its title from the homonymous short story by Alfonso Daniel Manuel Rodríguez Castelao, published on 1922 by 'Editorial Céltiga'.
-Castelao describes, from a first-person perspective, a macabre, humorous and ironic story with the afterlife as background.
+Un ollo de vidro takes its title from the homonymous short story by Alfonso Daniel Manuel Rodríguez Castelao, published by Editorial Céltiga in 1922.
+Castelao describes, from a first-person perspective, a macabre, humorous, and ironic story with the afterlife as a background.
 Characters in the story depict members of every category of human society of the time, filtered critically and satirically.
-The social status defines their preponderance by the money, which is the element that 'gives' and 'takes' away power, although in the afterlife it ends to become completely pointless, as death ends by equaled the maid and the tyrant, the wealthy businessman and the poor girl who died by love.
+The social status defines their preponderance by money, which is the element that "gives" and "takes" away power.
+However, in the afterlife, it becomes completely pointless, as death equates the maid and the tyrant, the wealthy businessman and the poor girl who died of love.

 bottom of page